Choosing the best camper van for a camper van conversion can get tricky. It’s a critical decision to a successful build and how the van works for you.

 Storage needs have a huge impact on the size of the vehicle and layout most suitable for you.

 Do you need storage for adventure sports equipment too?
 Kayaks, bikes, and surfboards can take up significant storage space.

 Do You Need Or Want A Toilet Onboard?

 There’s no getting away from it.
 If you want a toilet in your campervan you need to make space for it.

-There’s lots of campervan toilet options available that don’t involve installing an entire bathroom though.
+There are lots of campervan toilet options available that don’t involve installing an entire bathroom though.

 Collapsible toilets are ideal for emergencies and take up little space, so perfect for small conversion vans.

-At the other extreme, a campervan composting toilet takes up a fairly large footprint and needs at least a storage cupboard, if not a toilet cubicle built in.
+At the other extreme, a campervan composting toilet takes up a fairly large footprint and needs at least a storage cupboard, if not a toilet cubicle built-in.

 Deciding if a toilet is essential or a nice to have is key to choosing what size van you need.

 Do You Need A Shower In Your Camper Van?